An Operator Theoretic Approach for Analyzing Sequence Neural Networks: Results

 We show in Fig.~\ref{fig:seq_proj_scale} two examples where the magnitude of projection onto $U_{12}$ and $U_{34}$ clearly highlights positive and negative words, respectively.
 In particular, as the network ``reads'' the review and identifies e.g., a negative word, it increases $s(\cdot)$.
 For instance, see \code{mess} and \code{muddled} in Fig.~\ref{fig:seq_proj_scale}.
 Importantly, there may be occurrences of positive/negative $n$-grams which are not highlighted, such as the word \code{good} in the positive example.
 We show in App.~\ref{app:results_sentiment_analysis} that the above results extend to the entire test set.
 Thus, we conclude that $\{u_1,...,u_4\}$ track positive and negative words.

 In addition to $\{ u_1, ..., u_4\}$, we also want to understand how other eigenvectors affect the latent dynamics.
 We hypothesize that other vectors are responsible to track contextual information such as amplifiers (``extremely good'') and negations (``not bad'').
 We collected all reviews that include the phrases ``not bad'' and ``not good'' into a single batch, yielding a states tensor with $256$ samples.
 One way to check our hypothesis is to employ the former visualization using other eigenvectors.
 We show two such examples in Fig.~\ref{fig:seq_proj_scale} in green, where phrases such as ``not bad'', ``terribly wrong'', and ``quite ok'' are highlighted when projected onto $u_8$.
 We provide additional results and analysis on the identification of amplifier words and negations using \code{KANN} in App.~\ref{app:results_sentiment_analysis}.
+To better visualize the importance of the Koopman eigenvectors and their ordering, we projected the batch on the eigenvectors and sorted the values of Eq.~\eqref{eq:proj_mag} from high to low when summed over time and averaged over batch.
+In App.~\ref{app:results_sentiment_analysis_ngram}, the resulting graph shows a hierarchical behavior, where each group of eigenvectors have a different role.
+We consider in App.~\ref{app:results_sentiment_analysis_ngram} the general case of $n$-grams where $n>2$.